 I had never been to the Greenway before, so I decided to walk through all its parks to get an idea of the context that they and the city would provide.
 I began at the North End Parks and walked down the 1.5 mile-long ribbon until I reached Chinatown Park at the southern end of the Greenway.
 Along the way, I passed children splashing in fountains, preppy-looking people playing corn hole, several outdoor happy hours, and a plaza full of food trucks.
 Shortly after walking by South Station, I could see the red modern Essex Street Gate that marked the northern entrance to Chinatown Park.

 Chinatown Park immediately struck me as different from the others.
 Instead of open grassy areas studded with trees and flowers, this last park was more architectural with its unique “dragon scale” paving stones, towering bamboo garden, serpentine path, and waterfall fountain.
 It had a distinct city feel to it, whereas the other parks seemed almost suburban.
-I had observed mostly white tourists playing and lounging along the other parts of the Greenway, but when I crossed under the gate’s red threshold, I found myself surrounded almost exclusively by other Asians.
-It was clear that the people in this park weren’t mere visitors; they were true regulars who come to play, gamble, and socialize.
+I had observed mostly (white) tourists playing and lounging along the other parts of the Greenway, but when I crossed under the gate’s red threshold, I found myself surrounded almost exclusively by people who looked like me.
+And instead of leisurely wandering and taking photos, most of the people in this park were busy going about their everyday lives.
+It was clear that these weren’t mere visitors; they were true regulars who came to grocery shop, use the playground, and socialize.
 I knew right away that I whatever I created needed to serve this community, and not just the occasional passersby.

 Check back soon for The Making of Year of the Dog (Part 2) where I describe how I came up with the design and structure!